top of page

 30 minutes

-From 4-6 years old, a 30-minute class is ideal, as their concentration skills are still developing.
+From 4-6 years old, a 30-minute class is ideal, as children' concentration skills are still developing.
 The sessions are designed as games and varied exercises, in order to maintain the interest and enthusiasm of the young musician.
 This playful approach encourages learning and awakens a passion for music.

 45 minutes